GOVERNMENT CODE

 (iii) a documented history of poor adherence to ordered medication regimens;

-(3) ensure that the program does not duplicate disease management program services provided under Section 32.057, Human Resources Code.
+(4) ensure that the home telemonitoring services provided under this subchapter do not duplicate disease management program services provided under Section 32.057, Human Resources Code; and

-(b) Notwithstanding Subsection (a)(1), a program established under this subchapter must also provide that home telemonitoring services are available to pediatric individuals who:
+(b) Notwithstanding any other provision of this subchapter, the commission shall ensure that home telemonitoring services are available to pediatric individuals who:

 (1) are diagnosed with end-stage solid organ disease;